sergiomelas/Create-Kernel-Deb-Packages-From-Upstream/Readme.txt

 ┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛

 Installation Instructions:
- 1)- Edit the script to change some options (autoinstall, kustom modules) 2)- Open terminal
+ 0)- Make the scrit executable and copy to a directory where you will store the created debs 1)- Edit the script to change some options (autoinstall, kustom modules) 2)- Open terminal
- 3)- Run the install.sh script (Just drag and drop file the rest is automatic) 4)- rename the directory linux-latest with the creted version (for future use see b1) 4)- sudo apt-get install of the 3 pakages created or the packages are auto installed if you activated the option in the script
+ 3)- Run the install.sh script (Just drag and drop file the rest is automatic), give root acess whes the sudo prompt appear 4)- rename the directory linux-latest with the creted version (for future use see b1) 5)- a directory is created
+ 4)- sudo apt-get install of the 3 pakages created or the packages are auto installed if you activated the option in the script

 Removal instructions: